-Rheumatoid arthritis is a painful and debilitating chronic disorder.
-It affects approximately 1.5 million Americans according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Rheumatoid arthritis (RA) is a painful and debilitating chronic disorder.
+It affects approximately 1.5 million Americans, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 This inflammatory condition has no cure.
-However, even the most severe forms of RA can be managed more effectively by working closely with your healthcare provider.
+However, even the most severe forms of RA can be managed more effectively by working closely with your doctor.

 Below are some important points to discuss with your doctor if you have RA.
 Discussing these matters with your doctor can help you better manage your condition.

 For the best possible RA treatment plan, you need to explain your symptoms to your doctor in detail.
 Understanding exactly what you’re feeling will help your doctor make any necessary changes to your treatment plan.

 When you talk to your doctor about your symptoms, you may want to bring up the following:

 - how often you experience symptoms such as pain, stiffness, and swelling